 Why Going to Therapy Does Not Mean You are Weak or Flawed

-Going to therapy does not in any way mean you are weak or that there is something wrong with you.
+Going to therapy does not in any way mean you are weak or that something wrong with you.
 This stigma still exists for some, but I, and so many, know that going to therapy is just the opposite...it shows bravery and strength and demonstrates that you know yourself well enough to accept that reaching out to someone would be good for you.
 Plus, there doesn't have to be something "wrong" to go to therapy.
 Just like going to a regular doctor and dental check-ups, seeing a therapist is a good way to take care of yourself and deal with the stressors that come with everyday life.